What is OA?

 There are no dues or fees for members; we are self-supporting through our own contributions, neither soliciting nor accepting outside donations.
 OA is not affiliated with any public or private organization, political movement, ideology or religious doctrine; we take no position on outside issues.

-Our primary purpose is to abstain from compulsive overeating and to carry this message of recovery to those who still suffer.
+Our primary purpose is to abstain from compulsive eating and to carry the message of recovery through the Twelve Steps of OA to those who still suffer.